Join the OSUDC Board

 - Provide feedback to admissions office on the volunteer experience and needs.

-Required: a graduate of The Ohio State University or parent of current student
+- A graduate of The Ohio State University or parent of current student

 Other desired qualifications: